À votre santé!

 For dinner the first night, I wandered around Saint-Germaine looking for an active cafe with a menu I could understand.
 I settled for a place that was relatively quiet but had one of those waiters that looked as if he were on the French Olympic relay team.
 Come to thing of it, he should have been on the French Olympic relay team; perhaps his performance could have won the city the 2012 Games.

-One of the first things I learned about Paris was the use the street crossings.
+Back out on the streets, one of the first things I learned about Paris was the use of the street crossings.

 I went in cautious, to say the least, due to the French and their driving reputation.
 On the plane to Paris, I was reading Bill Bryson’s entertaining book Neither Here Nor There, which warned that “Paris has the world’s most pathologically aggressive drivers.”
 It goes on to say “the French have had this reputation for bad driving since long before the invention of the internal combustion engine,” meaning going back to the days of the horse-driven carriage.

 So it was with much caution that I approached each street crossing.
-The drivers didn’t seem that bad – Bryson apparently has never been to Mississippi – but why take chances.
+The drivers didn’t seem that bad – Bryson apparently has never been to Mississippi – but why take chances, right?
 Some streets do come from all angles and others are multiple lanes.

 The crosswalks seemed to offer safe passage.
 Parisians use them too, though they are bolder than I, walking when it’s red if no car is immediately on top of them.
 Sometimes, it’s difficult to see whether the rather primitive stickman figure is red or green in bright sunlight and this presented some tricky decisions, especially as the limp became more pronounced and my ability to quickly elude danger diminished.

 Paris turned out to be a very pleasant experience.
 So what if it has the occasional McDonald’s?
 Surrounded by structures like Notre-Dame and the massive Louvre and absolutely captivated by the lights and sights along the Seine at night, I hardly noticed.